paulscherrerinstitute/std_detector_buffer/website/std-daq-doc/docs/Interfaces/protobuf.md

 ## ImageMetadata

 `ImageMetadata` is the main message containing metadata sent between services via `zmq` protocol.
 It combines different types of image metadata into a single structure.
 The protocol uses `ipc` communication with `PUB/SUB` type of communication based on `zmq` protocol implementation.
+All addresses start with `ipc:///tmp/`.

 ### Fields
 - `image_id` (`uint64`): Unique identifier for the image.